rinttansley/MurderProject/README.md

 ## References
 SQL Recipies - App

-Practical SQL: A Beginner’s Guide to Storytelling with Data by Anthony DeBarros
+Practical SQL - A Beginner’s Guide to Storytelling with Data by Anthony DeBarros